-Control: Full digital touchscreen Genesis Mini control with easy-to-use interface, WiFi enabled app, and simple programs for firing ceramics.
-UL Listing: c-MET-us listed to UL499 standards.
+Control: Full digital touchscreen Genesis control with easy-to-use interface, WiFi enabled app, and simple programs for firing ceramics or glass.

 Wiring Diagrams: See the Electrical Tab for each kiln model to get the wiring diagram for each voltage.